MattFritter/COSC416-Database-as-a-Service/README.md

 # COSC416-Database-as-a-Service
- Repository for course materials for the COSC416 - Topics in Database Course (Database as a Service)
+ Repository for course materials for the COSC416 - Topics in Databases course, Winter 2020.